Hell-Vice/17.2-Compo-Pack-Test-Rwg/README.md

 # 17.2-Compo-Pack-Test-Rwg
-a test RWG with hubs for the Compopack + Royal Deluxe CityTrader
+a test (working) RWG with hubs for the Compopack + Royal Deluxe CityTrader